Heat Diffusion Equation (2D)

 Boundary Conditions

 The boundary conditions are implemented using the temperature values at the ghost nodes (see Equations (6)-(13)).
-To maintain symmetry in the coefficient matrix, the coefficients must be modified for the nodes adjacent to the boundaries.
+To maintain symmetry in the coefficient matrix, the coefficients must be modified for nodes adjacent to the boundaries.
 The equations for the centroids adjacent to the boundary are then given by:

 Dirichlet Boundary Conditions